summer-barrette/ENGI301/project_01/README.md

 # OPERATION INSTRUCTIONS

+1. Run the command ./run in the command line to run the run script
-1. Press the yellow button while either covering or not covering the temperature sensor
+2. Press the yellow button while either covering or not covering the temperature sensor
     * The yellow LED should turn on
     * The temperature should be recorded and the mood (happy or sad) decided
     * The yellow LED should turn off
-2. Set the robot in the center of a standard sheet of letter paper
+3. Set the robot in the center of a standard sheet of letter paper
     * (first) the paper is in a vertical orientation.
     * (second) the wooden dowel is on the top left corner of the paper.
     * (third) the front of the robot is facing and parallel to the top edge of the paper.
-3. Press the blue button
+4. Press the blue button
     * The blue light should come on
     * The robot should drive around while picking up and putting down the pen
     * The robot should draw a frowny or smiley face
-4. The ‘temperature’ function and ‘drawing’ function do not have to be linear.
+5. The ‘temperature’ function and ‘drawing’ function do not have to be linear.
     This means the temperature can be re-recorded by hitting the yellow button directly after the previous temperature sequence.
 And the robot can re-draw the same smiley or frowny face by hitting the blue button directly after